 - Create and execute via Maven project

-- Create Assembly via SBT and execute via java command
+- Create Assembly via SBT and execute via the java command